instana/instana-autotrace-webhook/README.md

 The Instana AutoTrace webhook is a Kubernetes [admission controller mutating webhook](https://kubernetes.io/blog/2019/03/21/a-guide-to-kubernetes-admission-controllers/) that automatically configures the Instana tracing on Node.js, .NET Core, Ruby and Pyhton applications as well as `ingress-nginx` ingress controllers running across the entire Kubernetes cluster.

+By default, the webhook only mutates pods and configmaps, which makes updates and uninstallation easier.
+When a new webhook pod runs, higher-level resources can simply be restarted, which would invoke new pods that would be mutated with the new instrumentation image.
+If you need the previous behavior of mutating higher-level resources directly (deployments, daemonsets, replicasets, statefulsets, and deploymentconfigs), you can enable it using the `autotrace.enableHigherLevelResourceMutation=true` flag.

 ## Requirements

 - Kubernetes 1.16+ OR OpenShift 4.5+